 As a whitewater paddler, I’ve always wanted to see the world class rapids of the Russell Fork.
 It was the expert test piece for my era, steep and difficult–and well beyond my skill level.
 I never wanted to run it, but stories around campfires of rapids with names like Fist, Broken Nose, and El Horrendo told me this was a place that I needed to see.
 It’s on the Virginia-Kentucky border, a long way from home, but I was in the neighborhood (visiting Abingdon) so the time was right to stop by.

 Paddlers usually see rivers as full of opportunity, but they can sometimes be entirely too full.
-I learned that lesson early on, having lived in Rapid City, South Dakota right before it was hit by a terrible flood.
+I learned about that early on, having lived in Rapid City, South Dakota right before it was hit by a terrible flood.
 In June of 1972, a storm dropped fifteen inches of rain in just six hours, and a wall of water from Canyon Lake took the lives of 238 people.
-My family had just moved away, so we didn’t experience the flood firsthand—but that event and its aftermath have defined the town for at least a couple of generations.
-I’ve always looked at their recovery and rebuild–including a reconfigured Canyon Lake, a beautiful park, and an annual memorial walk–as a testament to the human spirit.
+My family had just moved away, so we didn’t experience the flood firsthand—but all of our friends had stories, and that event and its aftermath has defined the town for a couple of generations.
+I’ve always looked at their recovery and rebuild–including a reconfigured Canyon Lake, a beautiful park, and an annual memorial walk–as a testament to the strength of the human spirit.